HDell/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-	It helps developers manage versioning in a repository by giving them a reversible history of changes and facilitating solutions to version conflicts.
+	It helps developers manage versioning in a repository by giving them a reversible history of changes, providing solutions to version conflicts, and facilitating branching and merging.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.